 Because I still thought that all women must like vibrators, all the time, I went for another option from the cheap-Chinese-crap bag of delights that a search for “vibrator” yielded back then.
 My next purchase was a ridgy vibrator that looked something like this, but with sharper curves.
 (Little did I know that one day all my ridgy, vibrating dreams would be fulfilled by the Tantus Echo Super Soft.)

 It was plastic—it’s possible it was body-safe, but unlikely—but the vibrations were seriously sub-par.
-Plus, it was so straight that I couldn’t stimulate myself how I wanted (since now I know I’m all about forward curves in my G-spotting toys).
+Plus, it was so straight that I couldn’t stimulate myself how I wanted (since now I know that G-spot toys need a forward curve).

 It’s a sad day when you buy a new sex toy that you can’t orgasm from.
 I realized that, besides the vibrations being awful, I didn’t find the pink whirlygig interesting because it was so abstract.
 Next, I had to work up the nerve to buy something cock-shaped.
 Still not realizing that toy quality was an issue, I went for more cheap vibes.